 Some different types of healthy fats are avocados, olive oil, nuts, and seeds.
 There are a couple of thumb-sized portions of fat in all the recipes I have made in this video.

-While you may play with your carb and fat macro percentages, you don’t want to go too low on the fat.
-Indeed, healthy fat helps promote better brain function and regulates different vital processes in your body.
-When it comes to weight loss, having enough fat will help improve your body composition as well as help you feel full between meals.
+While you may play with your carb and fat macro percentages, don’t go too low on the fat.
+Indeed, healthy fats help promote better brain function and regulate different vital processes in your body.
+When it comes to weight loss, having enough fat will help improve your body composition and feel full between meals.

 Now let’s get started on those three easy delicious meals that are following my magic formula for weight loss.